nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/address/model/Model.java)

-The `Model`,
+The `Model` component has the following functions:
-* stores a `UserPref` object that represents the user's preferences.
+* Store a `UserPref` object that represents the user's preferences
-* stores the Address Book data.
+* Store Agendum data
-* exposes a `UnmodifiableObservableList<ReadOnlyPerson>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* Expose a `UnmodifiableObservableList<ReadOnlyPerson>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.

-* does not depend on any of the other three components.
+> This component does not depend on any of the other three components.

 ### Storage component